The SWL is a crucial safety consideration in marine crane operation as it ensures that the crane is not overloaded and operates within its capacity.

 - Unloader, eyebolt

-- Improve the boom structure, using multiple steel plates welded to replace the quadrilateral boom with a polygonal boom
+Another way is to improve the section shape of the crane boom by using multiple steel plates welded to replace the quadrilateral/triangular boom with a polygonal boom.

 What factors should be considered in the design of crane booms?